-While of course King George and Queen Elizabeth were shook by the bombing, the incident would actually go on to bolster the reputation of the Royal Family in the eye of the British public.
+While of course King George and Queen Elizabeth were shaken by the bombing, the incident would actually go on to bolster the reputation of the Royal Family in the eye of the British public.

 The King and Queen were advised by the Foreign Office to immediately flee the country.
 Their steadfast refusal showed courage and a commitment to the United Kingdom that the public appreciated.